Automatic chemical design using a data-driven continuous representation of molecules: Introduction

 To enable molecular design, the chemical structures encoded in the continuous representation of the autoencoder need to be correlated with the target properties that we are seeking to optimize.
-Therefore, after training the autoencoder, we trained a third model to predict molecular properties from the latent representation.
+Therefore, we added a model to the autoencoder that predicts the properties from the latent space representation.
+This autoencoder was then trained jointly on the reconstruction task and a property prediction task; an additional multi-layer perceptron (MLP) was used to predict the property from the latent vector of the encoded molecule.
 To propose promising new candidate molecules, we can start from the latent vector of an encoded molecule and then move in the direction most likely to improve the desired attribute.
 The resulting new candidate vectors can then be decoded into corresponding molecules.
 (Figure \ref{fig:ae_opt_diagrams}b)